beautiful-atoms/beautiful-atoms-docs/docs/source/index.rst

 ===============================================
 Welcome to Beautiful Atoms's documentation!
 ===============================================
-Beautiful Atoms is a Python package for editing and rendering atoms and molecules objects using blender.
+Beautiful Atoms is a Python package for editing and rendering atoms and molecules objects using Blender.
 A Python interface that allows for automating workflows.

 >>> from batoms import Batoms
 >>> h2o = Batoms('h2o', {'O': [[0, 0, 0.40]], 'H': [[0, -0.76, -0.2], [0, 0.76, -0.2]]})